Skip to main content

 ======= branch-name

-# 2. Delete the ======= and branch markers
+# 2. Delete the ======= markers and the branch name lines

-# 3. Stage the fixed file
+# 3. Stage the resolved file

 git add conflicted-file.txt